Maine news you need to know for Friday

 Good morning.
-Temperatures will be in the mid 70s and partly cloudy throughout the state.
+Temperatures will range from the 70s to 80s with clouds along the coast and sunny skies up north.

 Here’s what’s happening in Maine today.